 In summary, the experiments carried out in Sections 4 and 5 yield a very clear vote in favor of the maximum entropy approach.
 Overall, it provides better expected profits, while at the same time offering better profits in cases that are rare, i.e., at the 95% or 99% percentiles.
-To balance the discussion, we included Section 6.2 on the worst-case scenarios.
-This was to ensure that there are cases where Scarf's rule performs better than any other approach.
-However, our general impression is that it appears overly conservative to base decisions on such extreme cases.
+In cases with small/large critical fractiles, the conclusion is less clear.